TannerNelson16/sprinkler_controller/README.md

 ampy --port /dev/ttyUSB0  put microdot_asyncio.py
 ampy --port /dev/ttyUSB0  put controller.py /main.py
 ```
-Reboot and navigate to the board's IP address from a web browser.
-You should also see the Zones auto populate in your home assistant instance if applicable.
+Reboot and connect to the "intellidwellSC" SSID with password "Sprinkler12345" from any device.
+In a browser type in 192.168.4.1 to access the sprinkler controller UI.

+To connect to a Wifi Network navigate to "Settings" on the main page and enter in your WiFi credentials.
+You can also input your MQTT credentials here if you wish.
+When the device is rebooted, you can access the UI from the associated IP address on your network, or from your MQTT integration system of choice.

 NOTE: If the network is unavailable, the ESP32 will first try to connect without the MQTT integration.
-If the network is still causing errors, the ESP32 will generate an AP to allow for control of the sprinkler system.
-This can be accessed by connecting to the SSID: intellidwellSC and navigating to 192.168.4.1
+If the network is still causing errors, the ESP32 will resume AP mode to allow for control of the sprinkler system.

 Enclosure:
 -